bhupendra592/diot-learning/README.md

 # diot-learning
-This repository is created to understand GitHub Working From Scratch
+This repository is created to understand MYSQL integration